drkrillo/docs/creator/sdk7/publishing/publishing.md

 ### Verify deployment success

 Once you deployed your scene, these changes will take a few minutes to be propagated throughout the various content servers in the network.
-If you enter Decentraland right after deploying, you might still see the previous version of your content, depending of what realm you enter.
+If you enter Decentraland right after deploying, you might still see the previous version of your content, depending on what realm you enter.

 After you sign to authorize the deployment of your scene, the signing dapp will start displaying confirmations that the new version of your content has been propagated throughout all of the servers in the network,